todd-lers/about/research.md

 This made us think, what about drug discovery?
 Could we discover new drugs using an open approach and without patents?
 So, we started a project to see if this works and we're now driving the Open Source Malaria project, a fully open, borderless, patentless drug discovery project for malaria that aims to discover a compound that will enter Phase I clinical trials.
 It's a fantastically exciting project made possible by the continual contributions of a scientists around the world.

+We've also founded several other consortia, below.
+All of these generally follow the [Six Laws](https://chemistry-europe.onlinelibrary.wiley.com/doi/full/10.1002/cmdc.201900565) in how they operate - these laws (which are guidelines, really,for those of you who don't like laws) were derived _post facto_, i.e. from what worked best and was simplest for everyone to understand.

 ### Open Source Malaria <a href="https://twitter.com/o_s_m"><i class="fa fa-twitter"></i></a>

 Mat founded the **Open Source Malaria (OSM) Consortium** ([Github](https://github.com/OpenSourceMalaria), [Landing Page](http://opensourcemalaria.org/#))